-ASSOCIATE IN APPLIED SCIENCE MAJOR CODE: BSBC
+MAJOR CODE: BSBC

-Your Butler experience will prepare you to take the CPC exam to become a certified coder apprentice (CPC-A).
+Your Butler experience will prepare you to take the CPC exam to become a Certified Professional Coder Apprentice (CPC-A).
 After two years of validated work experience in medical coding, the apprentice part of the certificate is dropped.